Tortie Ragdolls

 According to the CFA standards for the Ragdoll breed, there are various factors to look for to confirm a purebred tortie Ragdoll cat breed.
 In all of them, the eye color will be blue.
 That blue Ragdoll eye is really quite striking.

-In a Seal-Tortie Point, the body color will be pale fawn or cream, with shading to the lighter color on the stomach and chest.
+In a Seal-Tortie Point, the body color will be pale fawn or cream, shading to the lighter color on the stomach and chest.
 Older cats might show some cream in the body color.
 The points will be seal brown, mottled with red or cream, while the nose leather and paw pads will be seal brown and ideally have flesh or coral pink mottling.

-The coat pattern on a Chocolate-Tortie Point will be mainly ivory, and can be mottled with older cats.
-The points are a warm milk-chocolate color sometimes mottled with cream and/or red.
+The coat pattern on a Chocolate-Tortie Point will be mainly ivory and can be mottled with older cats.
+The points are a warm milk chocolate color, sometimes mottled with cream and/or red.
 Paw pads and nose leather will be cinnamon shaded.

 Lynx Ragdoll variants of both of these pointed cat color variants exist.
 These include the same coat color but with stripe patterns on the legs and an ‘M’ shaped outline on the head.